 1978: The band known up until that point as Warsaw played their first gig under their new name, Joy Division, at the Pip’s nightclub in Manchester, England.

 1986: The Bangles debuted on the US pop charts with “Manic Monday.”
-Written by Prince under the pseudonym “Christopher,” the song had originally been intended for female trio Apollonia 6 in 1984, but two years later, Prince offered it to the Bangles.
+Written by Prince under the pseudonym “Christopher,” the song was originally intended for female trio Apollonia 6 in 1984, but two years later, Prince offered it to the Bangles.

-1986: Bruce Springsteen and the E Street Band achieved a record seventh top 10 song from their 1984 album Born in the USA with “My Hometown.”
+1986: Bruce Springsteen and the E Street Band achieved a record seven top 10 song from their 1984 album, Born in the USA, with “My Hometown.”

 1991: Paul McCartney appeared on MTV’s Unplugged.
 The performance was later released as a limited edition album and then reissued in a more permanent fashion in the late 1990s.
 The LP reached #7 in the UK and became McCartney’s highest-charting US album in almost ten years, reaching #14.